StampedeStudios/star-knight-demo/README.md

 3. **Deploy** - Finally, the workflow deploys the game to itch.io by uploading the artifact to a specific game project.

 To set up the deployment for your own game, you need to configure the necessary secrets and adjust the workflow file located at `.github/workflows/build-and-deploy.yml` to match your project's needs.
 Refer to the official documentation of GitHub Actions and itch.io for more information.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code and assets as per the terms of the license.